5 Terrible Ways to Pay off Your Debt

 Refinancing your debt into your mortgage is another bad idea, especially if your debt was unsecured, to begin with.
 Tying bad debt to your home’s equity isn’t smart.
 When you couldn’t pay your credit card debt, you ended up with a bad credit rating.
 Securing your debt with your home means you could lose your home and get a bad credit rating when you can’t make payments.

 Though they seem to offer refuge in a troubled situation, debt settlement companies tend to make the situation worse.
 For the scheme to work, you have to stop paying your creditors.
 When the payments stop, the phone calls start and so do the late fees and negative credit report entries.
 Thirty days late, sixty days late.
 Before long your account’s charged off and your credit score is trashed.

 In the end, your creditors may not agree to a settlement proposed by your company.
 Imagine going through all that and still owing the money.
 (Note: settling already delinquent debts on your own is a different, sometimes better strategy.)

 Settling your debts is a lengthy process.
 Even when it's successful, you'll spend the next few years rebuilding the credit score you lost.

-Debt consolidation may be a solution if you can get a loan at the right terms.
+Debt consolidation may be a solution if you can get a loan on the right terms.
 If the only loan you can get has a higher interest rate than the average of your credit card debt, leave it alone.

 Your monthly payments may look lower with debt settlement, but that’s only because the loan is spread over a long repayment period.
 If you add up the interest you’d pay over the life of the loan, you’ll see that you’re spending more money than if you hadn’t consolidated with that loan.